-High $T_C$ superconductors, with transition temperatures above the liquid nitrogen liquification point of 77 K, have opened the door to classroom demonstrations of superconducting phenomena.
-We will observe the transition to the superconducting state in two cuprous oxide ceramics, YBa2Cu3O7 (YBCO) and Bi2Sr2Can-1CunO9 (BSCCO). (n is typically 2 or 3, depending on the manner in which the material is made.
+High T_C superconductors, with transition temperatures above the liquid nitrogen liquification point of 77 K, have opened the door to accessible demonstrations of superconducting phenomena.
+We will observe the transition to the superconducting state in two cuprous oxide ceramics, YBa2Cu3O7 (YBCO) and Bi2Sr2Ca{n-1}Cu_nO9 (BSCCO). (n is typically 2 or 3, depending on the manner in which the material is made.
 A typical polycrystalline sample will contain a mixture of both types.)
-More information about the chemistry and fabrication of these materials is in Colorado Superconductor's "Experiment Guide for Superconductor Demonstrations."
+More information about the chemistry and fabrication of these materials is in Colorado Superconductor's "Experiment Guide for Superconductor Demonstrations," available both in the lab and on our Moodle site.